Heegaard Floer correction terms, with a twist: Introduction

-We give some computations of the invariant $\ud$ for products of a surface and a circle, generalising Ozsv\'ath and Szab\'o's computations for $S^2\times S^1$ and $T^3$.
-As a corollary of \cref{T:intersection form bound}, we obtain the following.
+\end{theorem} As indicated above, similar inequalities were obtained by Fr{\o}yshov~\cites{Froyshov_SW_boundary_1996,Froyshov_monopolehomology_2010} for rational homology $3$--spheres and by Ozsv\'ath and Szab\'o~\cite{OzsvathSzabo_4mfs_gradings_2003} for $3$--manifolds with ``standard~$\HFoo$'' (see \cref{ch:standard HFoo} below).
+Our approach is very similar to the one taken by Ozsv\'ath and Szab\'o, but it turns out that the use of twisted coefficients allows us to work with arbitrary $3$--manifolds.
+The proof of \cref{T:intersection form bound} occupies \cref{ch:HF_review,ch:twisted correction terms,ch:negative semidefinite cobordisms}, including a brief review of Heegaard Floer homology with twisted coefficients and a discussion of the twisted correction terms and their properties.

+Starting with \cref{ch:intersection_forms} we return to intersection forms of smooth $4$--manifolds with boundary.
+As a sample, we mention the following result although we actually prove a stronger statement in \cref{T:finiteness theorem_almost even}. \begin{theorem} For any closed, oriented $3$--manifold~$Y$ there are only finitely many isometry classes of even, semidefinite symmetric bilinear forms that can appear as intersection forms of smooth $4$--manifolds bounded by~$Y$. \end{theorem} Note that \cref{T:finiteness theorem} cannot hold for \emph{topological} $4$--manifolds.
+Indeed, using Freedman's result one can add arbitrary unimodular summands to the intersection form of any given $4$--manifold by connect summing with suitable closed topological $4$--manifolds.
+So the finiteness in \cref{T:finiteness theorem} is an inherently smooth phenomenon.

+In \cref{ch:applications} we turn to some concrete examples and give some further applications.
+In particular, for a surface~$\Sigma_g$ of arbitrary genus~$g$ we compute the twisted correction terms of~$\Sigma_g\times S^1$ -- which has non-standard~$\HFoo$ for~$g\geq1$ -- and use \cref{T:intersection form bound} to deduce the following.

-\begin{corollary} Let $Z$ be a negative semidefinite 4--manifold with boundary~$T^3$ or~$\Sigma_2\times S^1$.
-If the intersection form~$Q_Z$ is even, then its non-degenerate part is either trivial or isometric to~$E_8$, and both of these occur. \end{corollary}
+\begin{theorem} Let $Z$ be a smooth $4$--manifold with boundary~$T^3$ or~$\Sigma_2\times S^1$.
+If the intersection form~$Q_Z$ is negative semidefinite and even, then its non-degenerate part is either trivial or isometric to~$E_8$, and both of these occur. \end{theorem}